kalivea/AcPluginCpp/CustomPillar/ReadMe.txt

-ArxAppWizard has created this PillarEntity application for you.
+ArxAppWizard has created this CustomPillar application for you.
   You can get regular updates for the Wizards at http://www.autodesk.com/developautocad and report issues at: oarxwiz-feedback@autodesk.com